 Create a Moving Plan + Assign Responsibilities

 Your office moving team needs to draft up all actions that need to be done to make this move happen.
-Each task needs to have a deadline then be assigned to a member of your moving team.
+Each task needs to have a deadline and then be assigned to a member of your moving team.

 Notify Employees of the Move